SharePoint/sp-dev-docs/docs/solution-guidance/Migrate-InfoPath-forms-to-SharePoint.md

 ---
 title: Migrate InfoPath forms to SharePoint
-description: Migrate InfoPath forms in your SharePoint Add-ins to other supported solutions, such as Microsoft Flow, PowerApps, or the add-in model. ms.date: 5/1/2018
+description: Migrate InfoPath forms in your SharePoint Add-ins to other supported solutions, such as Microsoft Power Automate, PowerApps, or the add-in model. ms.date: 5/1/2018
 localization_priority: Priority
 ---